 macOS Catalina update is the first Mac update that will automatically divide your hard drive into two volumes: the read-only Macintosh HD system volume and Macintosh HD - Data for saving your files.

-If there is not enough free space for an update, you'll get an update failure and find MacBook not starting fully afterwards.
-What's worse, you might see the Mac folder with question mark at startup because the macOS Catalina update is not found.
+If there is not enough free space for the update, you'll get an update failure and find that your MacBook does not start up fully afterwards.
+What's worse, you might see the Mac folder with a question mark at startup because the macOS Catalina update is not found.

 In macOS Catalina, unauthorized applications are not allowed to access the Kernel resources.
-When you boot up, these programs will ask for resource permission constantly and thus cause your iMac stuck on loading screen or the Apple logo.
+When you boot up, these programs will ask for resource permission constantly and thus cause your iMac to get stuck on the loading screen or the Apple logo.

 3. Mac won't restart after macOS Mojave update